Energy Testing & Reporting

 Saving energy saves you money.
 The investment you make by properly insulating and air sealing will be evident in your energy bill.
 By adding insulation and air sealing, you are investing both in your comfort and the environment.

 Goley Insulation is a proud member of the HBA Green Building Council and has participated in the construction of LEED, GBI, and Energy Star certified homes whose primary focus is energy conservation and sustainability.

-Home energy audits are an important way to get a full profile of your home’s energy systems and any potential air leakage issues.
-Take a look at this video detailing the importance of a home energy audit:
+Home energy testing is an important way to get a full profile of your home’s energy systems and any potential air leakage issues.
+Check out this video to learn more about home energy testing.

 Air sealing helps heated and cooled air stay inside your home by closing the gaps that leak air.
 Sealing your building envelope is comparable to closing a window before running the air conditioning.
 Beyond those easily spotted leaks, your home may have many other holes in its exterior that can’t be easily seen.
 Air leaks in attics, basements and crawlspaces are typically bigger problems and allow greater amounts of energy to escape.
 To understand how sealing air leaks improves your home’s performance, check out this video.

 A blower door is used to determine where the air leaks are throughout your home, paying special attention to the building envelope which is the home’s foundation, walls, ceiling, windows and doors.
 In addition to finding air leaks, the blower door will also assess the effectiveness of air sealing.

 During the blower door test, our certified auditor mounts a powerful fan in an exterior door.
 The fan, when engaged, forcefully draws air out of the house, revealing cracks and crevices that are allowing air to infiltrate the home, resulting in inefficiency.